thingsboard/thingsboard-gateway/README.md

  - Client-side load balancing based on information about Thingsboard cluster.
  - Ability to visualize collected device data on the Gateway Web UI.
  - Configurable edge analytics.

-### Getting Started

-Connect to your OPC-UA server or MQTT broker in minutes by following this [guide](https://thingsboard.io/docs/iot-gateway/getting-started).

 ## Support